-Thomas Klau (Chair and Founder) is the Europe editor of Eurointelligence, a specialist service for news and analysis of the euro area.
+Thomas Klau (Chair and Co-founder) is the Europe editor of Eurointelligence, a specialist service for news and analysis of the euro area.
 He has worked as senior policy fellow and head of the Paris office of the European Council on Foreign Relations, and as lecturer on European Studies at the Institut National des Langues et Civilisations Orientales, a Parisian Haute Ecole.
 During his earlier career as a journalist and commentator, he covered European affairs, international politics, economics and social trends with postings in Brussels, Washington, Paris and Frankfurt, working for the Financial Times Deutschland, Börsen-Zeitung, European Voice, Associated Press and Agence France Presse.

 Photo: Stefan Kaminski

 Franziska Brantner has been a Member of the German Bundestag and the Greens group in the Bundestag (Bündnis 90/Die Grünen) since October 2013.
 Prior to this, she was a Member of the European Parliament for four years.
 She was the Spokesperson for foreign affairs of the Greens/EFA group in the European Parliament and the Parliament’s standing rapporteur for the Instrument for Stability.
 She also was her group’s chief negotiator for the establishment and review of the European External Action Service, the EU’s new foreign ministry.
 Before being elected to the European Parliament, Franziska Brantner worked for the Bertelsmann Foundation consulting on EU foreign policy issues and the United Nations Development Fund for Women (UNIFEM).